genular/pandora/README.md

 ### Reaching Out
 If you'd like to start a conversation feel free to [e-mail us](mailto:info@genular.com).
-I would also gladly like to hear from you if you find this project useful and helpful!
+I would also like to hear from you if you find this project useful and helpful!

  * Join us on `#genular` on `freenode.net` (or use the [web client](https://webchat.freenode.net/?channels=genular)).
  * Find us [on Twitter](https://twitter.com/genular) under @genular